Discover the Threads Of Syria

 Having lived in the camp for 4 years, Malak often offers help to other families who are struggling to get by: making sure no one goes hungry, helping with cash for emergency treatments, and counseling other families and their children adjust to life in the camp.

-Malak currently leads more than 20 other Syrian refugee women in this informal knitting co-operative, which offers flexible home-based work to refugees hoping to gain a source of income, and support their children's growth.
+Over the years, Malak has led more than 20 other Syrian refugee women in a women’s collective with our grassroots project partner Tight-Knit Syria, offering flexible home-based work to refugees hoping to gain a source of income, and support their children's growth.

 Our needs assessment has uncovered that each Syrian woman refugee has on average 17 years of experience in traditional needlework.